 - Utilize the interdisciplinary team.

-Combinations of ED treatments (e.g. PDE5I with injections or pumps) can be tried if needed, with appropriate precautions.
+- Combinations of ED treatments (e.g., PDE5I with injections or pumps) can be prescribed, with appropriate precautions.

 - Overall, there is little research on sexuality and SCI.
-Recommendations for future research have been published.1
+Recommendations for future research have been published.27

 - More research is needed to determine optimal timing, methods and effectiveness of counseling and other techniques for optimizing sexual function and satisfaction.